 ‘I was only doing my job’ or ‘I’m trying my best’ comes as cold comfort to the families of those so desperate, they took their own lives.
 Those families unable to nourish their kids because a public servant rubber stamped a bad decision made by a private contractor profiteering from poverty without asking the simple question - how will this decision impact the person on the other end?

 What do we do?
 Give up?
 Starve?
 Lobby?
 Protest?
 Ring Nolan?
 Mind your own and forget the rest?
 Phone the local elected rep?
 Back another political party and make sure your guys get in?
 Write a long-winded blog or take to Twitter?
 We’ll probably have to do some or all of that and more to build back better?
 But there are other ways too.

-Part 2 of this blog presents examples, both historical and contemporary, of the ‘ná habair é, dean é’ philosophy of community organising, that sees local communities empowering themselves, by digging where they stand.
+Part 2 of this series will present examples, both historical and contemporary, of the ‘ná habair é, dean é’ philosophy of community organising, that sees local communities empowering themselves, by digging where they stand.